Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Numerical examples

-Similarly, given the ionic concentration $\rho_{\infty}$ of the electrolyte solution, one can compute the differential capacitance using Algorithm \ref{algo: iterative RBM} in different scalings.
-We take $\rho_{\infty}=0.005, R=1, L=10, q=1e-3, \tau=0.01, T_c=40, \epsilon=1e-5$.
+Similarly, given the ionic concentration $\rho_{\infty}$ of the electrolyte solution, one can compute the differential capacitance using the iterative RBM-PB method (Algorithm \ref{algo: iterative RBM}) in different scalings.
+We take $\rho_{\infty}=0.005, R=1, L=10, q=1e-3, \tau=0.01, \epsilon=1e-5$ and use the time splitting RBM to sample from the equilibrium.
+To weaken the random fluctuation, we collect the samples from $100$ time steps after the system reaches the equilibrium state.
+Therefore, we can use relatively small number of particles.
 The results for $\nu=1$ and $0.1$ are shown in Figure \ref{fig: 3d capacitance}.
-It is clear that the differential capacitance can be well approximated by RBM-PB for 3D spherical symmetric case.
+It is clear that the differential capacitance can be well approximated by RBM simulation for 3D spherical symmetric case.